Brain tumor: Acoustic neuroma

 Acoustic neuromas are non-cancerous tumors.
 They can be treated with surgery, radiation therapy, or observation.
 Early intervention with surgery or radiation is recommended to prevent progressive hearing loss.

 Epidemiology

-Figures for incidences of cancers of the brain show a significant difference between more- and less-developed countries (the less-developed countries have lower incidences of tumors of the brain).
-This could be explained by undiagnosed tumor-related deaths (patients in extremely poor situations do not get diagnosed, simply because they do not have access to the modern diagnostic facilities required to diagnose a brain tumor) and by deaths caused by other poverty-related causes that preempt a patient's life before tumors develop or tumors become life-threatening.
-Nevertheless, statistics suggest that certain forms of primary brain tumors are more common among certain populations.
+The incidence of brain tumors is higher in developed countries.
+This could be explained by undiagnosed tumor-related deaths in resource limited or lower income countries or by early deaths caused by other poverty-related causes that preempt a patient's life before tumors develop.

-The incidence of low-grade astrocytoma has not been shown to vary significantly with nationality.
-However, studies examining the incidence of malignant central nervous system (CNS) tumors have shown some variation with national origin.
-Since some high-grade lesions arise from low-grade tumors, these trends are worth mentioning.
-Specifically, the incidence of CNS tumors in the United States, Israel, and the Nordic countries is relatively high, while Japan and Asian countries have a lower incidence.
-These differences probably reflect some biological differences as well as differences in pathologic diagnosis and reporting.
+The incidence of CNS tumors in the United States, Israel, and the Nordic countries is relatively high, while Japan and Asian countries have a lower incidence.

-Worldwide data on incidence of cancer can be found at the WHO (World Health Organization) and is handled by the IARC (International Agency for Research on Cancer) located in France.

 United States

 In the United States in 2015, approximately 166,039 people were living with brain or other central nervous system tumors.
 Over 2018, it was projected that there would be 23,880 new cases of brain tumors and 16,830 deaths in 2018 as a result, accounting for 1.4 percent of all cancers and 2.8 percent of all cancer deaths.
 Median age of diagnosis was 58 years old, while median age of death was 65.
 Diagnosis was slightly more common in males, at approximately 7.5 cases per 100 000 people, while females saw 2 fewer at 5.4.
 Deaths as a result of brain cancer were 5.3 per 100 000 for males, and 3.6 per 100 000 for females, making brain cancer the 10th leading cause of cancer death in the United States.
 Overall lifetime risk of developing brain cancer is approximated at 0.6 percent for men and women.